vippsas/management-api/management-api-guide.md

 information that is available on the
 [API Dashboard](https://developer.vippsmobilepay.com/docs/developer-resources/api-dashboard/).

-This will make monitoring the usage of Vipps MobilePay's API easier.
+This will make it easier to monitor usage the API platform.

 [`GET:/management/v1/api-quality/sales-units/{msn}`](https://developer.vippsmobilepay.com/api/management/#tag/API-quality)